Introduction

 SMSE_list <- sfLapply(1:nrow(Design), wrapper, Design = Design)

-We now have a list of SMSE objects.
+We now have a list of SMSE objects, where each entry contains the results from a specific scenario.

 We will look a biological metric (PNI_80, the probability that proportionate natural influence is at least 0.80) and a fishery metric, the average catch and the probability that the catches exceeds 60, at the end of the projection.